“With me are riches and honor, enduring wealth and prosperity.” Proverbs 8:18

 God, you gave me what I have.
 Can you help me handle it?

 Thanks for reading.
 I’d love to send you this type of encouragement, direct to your inbox.
-I write and publish new articles on a regular basis.
-Fill in these blanks and I’ll take it from there!
+I write and publish something new each month.
+Provide your favorite email and I’ll take it from there!